Disney World In August (2025)

 August is the start of the core of hurricane season in Florida.
 Whenever you’re planning an August trip, you need to accept there’s a risk of the parks closing.

-Since 1985, the Walt Disney World parks have had to close nine times due to Hurricanes.
-Two closures were in August, six were in September, and one was in October.
+Since 1985, the Walt Disney World parks have had to close ten times due to Hurricanes.
+Two closures were in August, six were in September, and two were in October.
 The closures ranged from 0.5 days to 2.5 days.

 Typically the hurricane won’t be a safety issue for you, and it shouldn’t have significant financial implications.